12 Ways to Fix Night Light Not Working in Windows 11

-In terms of functionality, the night light works reliability.
-However, there are instances where the filter goes wrong and starts ill-functioning.
+In terms of functionality, the night light works reliably.
+However, there are instances where the filter goes wrong and starts functioning improperly.
 If you have also found this noted Windows feature misbehaving, try out these handy solutions to fix the night light not working problem on your Windows PC.
+Keep reading to…

 From a corrupt graphics card driver to a tiny software glitch to an outdated update, there are many reasons why the blue light filter has begun to malfunction on your PC.
 Putting the spotlight on each possible culprit, I have jotted down the tips that can help you overcome the hurdle.